The following represent the key areas of Doctors in Training (DiT) Committee activity over the past two years .

 As trainees perform a large proportion of service delivery within the public health system, especially afterhours when agitated incompetent patients must be managed, this continues to be a significant source of confusion and distress for doctors in training.
 The DiTC continues to advocate and communicate with the Department of Legal and Legislative Policy to ensure appropriate legislative frameworks exist.

 Concerns have been raised regarding high JMO turnover, with individuals leaving their employment prior to the conclusion of their contract.
 Barriers to completing contracts as described by junior doctors include: difficulty accessing leave, increasing work pressures, unpaid overtime creep, bullying and harassment, and junior doctor burnout and exhaustion.
 The DiTC, along with the JMO Forum, have advocated that prioritisation needs to be given to ensuring JMOs have access to their full entitlement of leave each year, including annual leave, professional development leave, and sick leave.
 An adequate staff force is critical to ensure our staffing reserves remain at an appropriate level, and at times where leave isn’t required, this reserve can be utilised by relieving some of the burden from other units during times of flexed beds and increased demand.

 Intern guide – ‘Surviving the First Month of Internship’

 The SA MET DiTC produced an Intern Guide (entitled: Surviving the first month of internship) which was published for the 2016 intern cohort in South Australia.
 Evaluation of the document has demonstrated that it was well-received and useful for many new interns, but that there was also room for improvement.
-We will review the document further and release and improved version for the 2017 intern cohort.
+We have been reviewing this annually, and will release an improved version for the 2021 intern cohort.

 Useful smartphone applications